Cozy-Finance/cozy-developer-guides/README.md

 ## Getting Started

-All scripts in this repository are run against a local fork of the Rinkeby testnet using [Hardhat](https://hardhat.org/), so you can have confidence that if your scripts work in this environment they should also work in production.
+All scripts in this repository are run against a local fork of the Ethereum mainnet using [Hardhat](https://hardhat.org/), so you can have confidence that if your scripts work in this environment they should also work in production.
 For more information on running scripts against a forked network, see the [Mainnet Forking](https://hardhat.org/guides/mainnet-forking.html) section of the Hardhat documentation.

 First, run `yarn` at the project root to install all dependencies.

-Next, copy the `.env.example` file, rename it to `.env`, and set the variables accordingly.
-The `RPC_URL` shows an Infura endpoint as the default, but you are free to use any node provider of your choice.
-The private key will be used to generate the primary account used in scripts, so you can either use a dummy private key and use the power of a forked network to fund it, or you can use a private key corresponding to an account that's already funded.
+Next, copy the `.env.example` file, rename it to `.env`, and set the variables accordingly:

+- `RPC_URL` shows an Infura endpoint as the default, but you are free to use any node provider of your choice.
+Use the full RPC URL as the value for this environment variable
+- The `PRIVATE_KEY` will be used to generate the primary account used in scripts, so you can either:
+  1. Use a private key corresponding to an account that has ETH on mainnet (the default scripts assume you are using this approach), or
+  2. Use any arbitrary private key and use the `fundAccount()` method of `utils.ts` to supply the account with funds at the beginning of a script

 Let's also discuss one important aspect of Cozy: handling failed transactions.
 As with Compound, just because a transaction was successful does not mean it succeeded in doing what you expected.
 Cozy inherited some of Compound's error handling approaches, which means a transaction may be successful&mdash;and show as successful on Etherscan and other block explorers&mdash;but in reality it didn't do what you expected.
 This is because some failed transactions will return an error code and emit a `Failure` event instead of reverting.
 You can find Compound's error codes [here](https://compound.finance/docs/ctokens#error-codes), and a brief history of why it's handled this way [here](https://www.comp.xyz/t/brief-history-of-error-handling-in-the-protocol/1169).